-Microsclerotherapy is used to treat thread veins.
-It is by far the commonest and most effective treatment for thread veins.
+Microsclerotherapy is used to treat thread veins, and is by far the most common and most effective form of treatment.

 Some clinics will offer treatment of thread veins using laser or IPL.
 Although this can be quite effective with thread veins on the face, it is usually both painful and ineffective with thread veins on the legs.